robotframework/robotframework/INSTALL.rst

 Getting source code
 ~~~~~~~~~~~~~~~~~~~

-You typically get the source by downloading a *source distribution package*
+You typically get the source by downloading a *source distribution* from PyPI_
+as a `.tar.gz` package or, starting from Robot Framework 3.0.2, as a `.zip`
+package.
+These packages have same contents regardless the format, but the
+`.zip` variant is typically easier to open on Windows.

-from on PyPI_ in `.tar.gz` or `.zip` format.
-Once you have downloaded the
+Once you have downloaded the package, you need to extract it somewhere and,
-package, you need to extract it somewhere and, as a result, you get a directory
+as a result, you get a directory named `robotframework-<version>`.
+The
-named `robotframework-<version>`.
-The directory contains the source code and
+directory contains the source code and a ``setup.py`` script needed for
-a ``setup.py`` script needed for installing it.
+installing it.

 An alternative approach for getting the source code is cloning project's
 `GitHub repository`_ directly.
 By default you will get the latest code, but